What is NLP?

 Natural language generation (NLG) focuses on producing conversational text like humans do based on specific keywords or topics.
-For example, an intelligent chatbot with NLG capabilities can converse with customers in similar ways that customer support personnel do.
+For example, an intelligent chatbot with NLG capabilities can converse with customers in similar ways tocustomer support personnel.

 How can AWS help with your NLP tasks?

-AWS provides the broadest and most complete set of AI/ML services for customers of all levels of expertise connected to a comprehensive set of data sources.
+AWS provides the broadest and most complete set of artificial intelligence and machine learning (AI/ML) services for customers of all levels of expertise.
+These services are connected to a comprehensive set of data sources.

-For customers that lack ML skills, need faster time-to-market, or want to add intelligence to an existing process or an application, AWS offers a range of machine learning-based language services that allow companies to easily add intelligence to their AI applications through pre-trained APIs for speech, transcription, translation, text analysis, and chatbot functionality.
-Services include Amazon Comprehend to discover insights and relationships in text, Amazon Transcribe for automatic speech recognition, Amazon Translate for fluent translation of text, Amazon Polly for natural sounding from text to speech, Amazon Lex to build chatbots to engage with customers, and Amazon Kendra to do an intelligent search of enterprise systems to quickly find the content one is looking for.
+For customers that lack ML skills, need faster time to market, or want to add intelligence to an existing process or an application, AWS offers a range of ML-based language services.
+These allow companies to easily add intelligence to their AI applications through pre-trained APIs for speech, transcription, translation, text analysis, and chatbot functionality.

 Here's a list of AWS ML-based language services: